TSX Broadway

-TSX Broadway is a 46-story mixed-use building on Times Square, at the southeastern corner of Broadway and 47th Street, in Midtown Manhattan, New York City.
+The Square, formerly known as TSX Broadway, is a 46-story mixed-use building on Times Square, at the southeastern corner of Broadway and 47th Street, in Midtown Manhattan, New York City.
 Developed by L&L Holding, the building includes a 669-room hotel, multi-story retail space, and an existing landmarked Broadway theater called the Palace Theatre.
-The TSX Broadway development involved the reconstruction of a DoubleTree hotel that was completed in 1991, as well as the lifting of the Palace Theatre at the former hotel's base.
+The Square development involved the reconstruction of a DoubleTree hotel that was completed in 1991, as well as the lifting of the Palace Theatre at the former hotel's base.
 The framework of the hotel's first 16 stories remains largely intact, but the upper floors have been demolished.
 Work on the new structure began in 2019, and the building was completed in 2024.

 History

 Background

-TSX Broadway replaced an Embassy Suites hotel (later a DoubleTree Suites), designed by Fox & Fowle, which was built above the Palace Theatre between 1987 and 1991.
+The Square replaced an Embassy Suites hotel (later a DoubleTree Suites), designed by Fox & Fowle, which was built above the Palace Theatre between 1987 and 1991.
 Developer Larry Silverstein had planned to build a skyscraper on the Palace Theater's site since the mid-1980s.
 Such a development was contingent on his ability to acquire a Bowery Savings Bank branch at the corner of 47th Street and Seventh Avenue, surrounded by the original Palace Theatre building.
 The New York City Landmarks Preservation Commission (LPC) designated the theater as an interior landmark in 1987, forcing Silverstein to build around the theater.
 The theater's old office wing on Seventh Avenue was demolished (except for the lobby), as were two stories above the auditorium and two ancillary structures.
 Silverstein developed a 43-story Embassy Suites hotel on the site.
 The theater received a $1.5 million renovation as part of the $150 million hotel project.
 The hotel was completed in September 1990.

 In 2015, the Nederlander Organization (which operated the Palace Theatre) and Maefield Development announced another renovation in conjunction with a new development on the DoubleTree site.
 The theater would be renovated, and its auditorium would be raised 30 ft to accommodate ground-floor retail spaces.
 The LPC approved the plan in November 2015, even as many preservationists expressed concern over the idea.
 Maefield filed permits for the project in mid-2016.
 The New York City Council approved the plan in June 2018, allowing the redevelopment to proceed.